harryadel/awesome-meteor-developers/README.md

 * [grapher](https://opencollective.com/grapher) - A data fetching layer allowing for easy relational queries.
 * [redis-oplog](https://opencollective.com/redis-oplog) - Redis Oplog implementation to fully replace MongoDB Oplog in Meteor.
 * [meteor-up](https://opencollective.com/meteor-up) - Production Quality Meteor Deployment to Anywhere.
+* [meteor-collection2](https://opencollective.com/meteor-collection2) - A Meteor package that allows you to attach a schema to a Mongo.Collection.

 ### Projects